lyndseybrowning/lyndseybrowning.github.io/src/posts/2016-04-04-creating-a-nested-listview-using-react.md

 ---
-layout: post
-title: "Creating a nested list view using React"
+title: Creating a nested list view using React
-pageClass: post
+date: 4th April 2016
+description: How to create a nested list using React
+keywords: ["react", "nested list", "javascript"]
 ---

 This post details how to create a nested list using React.